Gnyblast/tase/README.md

 </p>

 > [!IMPORTANT]
-> Tase is not working at the moment, being actively developed.
+> Tase is on beta version at the moment and missing truncate functionality.

+> [!WARNING]
+> Tase is well-tested on limited environments but not battle-tested fully.

 # Tase